 Needless to say, I was very excited when I finally had the opportunity this past August to travel to Lily Dale and attend an intuition development workshop held by the renowned psychic mediums (and sisters) Sharon Anne Klinger and Sandra Anne Taylor.
 I have actually seen other readers online use some of their tarot decks, especially The Akashic Tarot.
 I’m always a bit skeptical of other psychics (again, we all have very differing beliefs!) but was relieved to find that I loved their openness, connectedness, and enthusiasm.
 The workshop itself was packed with information, resources, and exercises; but was very conducive to the atmosphere of “play” that is so vital for psychic development.

 One of the exercises that ended up being very meaningful to me actually inspired this blog.
 We essentially visualized ourselves walking down a hallway with many doors, and opening the ones we felt drawn to.
 I was greeted by a beloved aunt behind the first door I opened.
 In life, she was simply a special person and a loving, maternal presence for many.
 She was deeply intuitive, and held a deep connection with God as a Third Order Carmelite.
-While I am no way religious myself, “angel” is the first word that comes to mind when I think of her, and can appreciate that she was a rare soul who truly embodied Christ-like love.
+While I am not religious myself, “angel” is the first word that comes to mind when I think of her, and can appreciate that she was a rare soul who truly embodied Christ-like love.
 Once we identified the presence behind the door, we were instructed to note whatever sights, sounds, messages, sensations, or impressions that came to us.
 She opened up her hands to release a dove, then pulled me in and squeezed me in her embrace.
 I saw the golden-orange glow I associated with her energy in my mind’s eye.
 I felt the sparkling sensation I would sometimes get in my chest interacting with her.
 She then told me that she was going to help me heal my heart (which was actually the intention I had set for this specific day of the workshop) and that she would be “sending me doves.”

 About a week or two later, I was in my apartment when I spotted a mourning dove on the sidewalk looking into my window.
 Almost immediately, I thought of my aunt and could feel her presence, but it only took a few seconds before I knew something was wrong.
 I went outside to examine my feathery visitor.
 The dove took a few steps away from me before collapsing to his side.
 My heart sank.
 He wasn’t able to fly.
 I guessed that he had flown into the column by my window and injured his wing.
 A very grim omen, I thought to myself.
 Does this mean my heart is broken beyond repair?
 I saw only a faint wisp of his aura, and could just sense his life force was weak.
 I wondered if he was just moments before death, but somehow, I knew he was going to recover.
 After spending several minutes trying to soothe this precious, hobbling bird, and sending him mental images of me holding him to convey my intent to help; I actually managed to get him into a box with food, water, and a towel.
 I placed him beside me on my porch and waited to see if he would eat or fly away.
 As we sat together, my friend sent me a text asking me what I was doing, and I sent him a picture of the dove and explained the situation.
 He replied that sometimes when a mourning dove loses its mate, it will lose its will to live and die.
 I glanced back at the bird, fathoming the depths of synchronicity in finding myself tending to a creature centered in a mythos of broken-heartedness.